aaronmsimon/unity-kings-of-the-beach/README.md

 8. should there be different controls for serving? using "bump" to interact
 9. DigReadyState.cs CalculateSpikeTarget() should determine if AI wants to do a feint
 10. don't chase ball when won't be served over net [need to come up with better possession logic - serves, hit 3 times]
+11. different AI states for receiving a serve vs defense during a point
+12. check block with hits for team accuracy

 In case there are issues with passing/spiking ball, consider the LockedOn feature